 No, the DCCS was inspired by a belief in God, but was created as a place where all people could come and work together as brothers and sisters regardless of their belief or background.

 In 1974, many DCCS members expressed the desire to create a church in order to teach the principles of the gospel of Jesus Christ.
-They did so by incorporating the Latter Day Church of Christ (LDCC) in 1977 based on a belief in Jesus Christ and the restoration of His Gospel by Joseph Smith.
+They did so by incorporating the Latter Day Church of Christ (LDCC) in 1977 based on a belief in Jesus Christ and the restoration of His Gospel in these Latter Days.
 Membership in the LDCC is not required to retain membership in the DCCS.

 The Davis County Co-operative Society is an economic Co-operative incorporated in the State of Utah and was established in 1935.

-The Latter Day Church of Christ was established in 1977 and strives to adhere to the principles of the Gospel of Jesus Christ as it was restored by Joseph Smith.
+The Latter Day Church of Christ was established in 1977 and strives to adhere to the principles of the Gospel of Jesus Christ as it was restored in these Latter Days.

 No. The DCCS is not affiliated with the Church of Jesus Christ of Latter Day Saints, LDS or Mormon Church.
 However, just as we have a right to exist and choose our course in life, we acknowledge theirs and each organization's right to do the same.